ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_winui3/how-to-1.md

 ## User Interface
 First, you will create four anonymous styles.
 These styles will control the margins, font size, and font weights of texts displayed in the following controls: TextBlock, NumberBox, Button, and ListBox.

-In a WinUI 3 application, you define the styles in the App.xaml file.
-So, open this file and modify it as shown in the following code snippet:
+In a WinUI 3 application, you define the styles in the `App.xaml` file.
+Open this file and modify it as shown in the following code snippet:

 ```XML
 <?xml version="1.0" encoding="utf-8"?>